Sikh art: Conservation

 Kanwarjit Singh Kang is a documenter of Sikh art, who has amassed a vast collection of 40,000 photographs of Punjabi wall paintings he has taken throughout his career.
 He has published many books analyzing the context of various murals he has captured with his camera.

 Shahid Shabbir is a Pakistani who has documented countless Sikh heritage sites (most often neglected, dilapidated, or abandoned) located in his country, including their extant artwork and architecture.

+Other persons involved in the documentation and conservation of Sikh artwork include Amandeep Singh Madra and Parmjit Singh in the UK, Harbinder Singh of the Maharaja Duleep Singh Trust and Anglo-Sikh Heritage Trail, Gurmit Rai of Cultural Resource Conservation Initiative, Kanwal Parkash Singh, Amrita and Rabindra Kaur Singh, Narinder Singh Kapany, and, Balvinder Singh of GNDU.

 Reception by Sikhs

 During the Singh Sabha movement, some orthodox elements, such as the Tat Khalsa, questioned portrayals of the Sikh gurus in art, as they argued these images would be susceptible to iconography, with this going against the anti-idolatry stance of mainstream Sikhism.
 Kahn Singh of Nabha was against portrayals of the Sikh gurus as he felt they were anachronistic and did not align with Sikh theology, stating:

 We do not know what any of them [Sikh gurus] looked like, and efforts to represent them in pictorial form must necessarily be products of each artist's preconceptions and imagination.
 The pictures which do exist [...] are manifestly unhistorical and, typically, they transgress the gurus' teachings.
 This they do by incorporating foolish anachronisms and by clothing the gurus in a bejewelled finery which they themselves would surely have spurned.
 An assembly of learned historians and talented artists might jointly devise portraits which accurately communicate the gurus' spiritual qualities.
 All existing portraits, however, must be rejected.